-6. Analysis of Samples: Laboratory Documentation Packages
+6. Analysis of Samples: Costs

-6.1 In accordance with Article 5.1.2.1(e) of the International Standard for Results Management, the costs relating to the issuance of the Laboratory Documentation Package(s) shall be paid by the Athlete.
+- 6.1 In accordance with Article 5.1.2.1(c) of the International Standard for Results Management, the costs of the "B" Sample analysis shall be paid by the Athlete (including without limitation the costs of the Athlete's representative attending the "B" Sample analysis). - 6.2 In accordance with Article 5.1.2.1(e) of the International Standard for Results Management, the costs relating to the issuance of the Laboratory Documentation Package(s) shall be paid by the Athlete.